Keep it simple… simple and highly focused!

 If you have just a few minutes a day to track business performance, focus on these must-have performance indicators.

-When your organization is in the calm waters, having a long list of performance indicators sounds like a good idea.
+When your team is in the calm waters, having a long list of performance indicators sounds like a good idea.
 You have time to analyze various metrics from the viewpoint of different perspectives and focus on even minor improvement possibilities.

 What about tough days when resources are limited, management is busy with fire-fighting, and looking at the performance dashboards sounds like a waste of time?
 In that case, having hard data to support business decisions is even more important, but we don’t have the luxury to track 100+ metrics, so we must focus on the most important ones.